alexjlockwood/roll-off-club/docs/variations/5-waller-grand-canyon.md

 * 1 player starts on blue laps 9-12
 * 1 player takes the grand canyon ledge laps 9-12
 * 1 player outer wall jumps laps 9-12

+!!! note

+    In the rare case that you must have 3 players in the center during laps 9-12, you should coordinate as follows:

+    - First player runs **in front** and takes **grand canyon ledge**
+    - Second player runs **behind** and **inner wall jumps**
+    - Third player starts on blue

 ## Example Timeouts